zhangw864680355/yolo_v3_keras/README.md

     path/to/img2.jpg 120,300,250,600,2
     ...
     ```
-    There is a written program automatically generated here.
+    There is a written program automatically generated here;
     python my_voc_annotation.py

 4. Refer to voc classes to modify your own classes.